Wafer-scale integration: Challenges

 Most yield loss in chipmaking comes from defects in the transistor layers or in the high-density lower metal layers.

 Another approach – silicon-interconnect fabric (Si-IF) – has neither on the wafer.
 Si-IF puts only relatively low-density metal layers on the wafer, roughly the same density as the upper layers of a system on a chip, using the wafer only for interconnects between tightly-packed small bare chiplets.

+Si-IF-based processors and network switches have been studied.

 Production attempts

 Many companies attempted to develop WSI production systems in the 1970s and 1980s, but all failed.
 Texas Instruments and ITT Corporation both saw it as a way to develop complex pipelined microprocessors and re-enter a market where they were losing ground, but neither released any products.

 Gene Amdahl also attempted to develop WSI as a method of making a supercomputer, starting Trilogy Systems in 1980 and garnering investments from Groupe Bull, Sperry Rand and Digital Equipment Corporation, who (along with others) provided an estimated $230 million in financing.
 The design called for a 2.5" square chip with 1200 pins on the bottom.

 The effort was plagued by a series of disasters, including floods which delayed the construction of the plant and later ruined the clean-room interior.
 After burning through about 1/3 of the capital with nothing to show for it, Amdahl eventually declared the idea would only work with a 99.99% yield, which wouldn't happen for 100 years.
-He used Trilogy's remaining seed capital to buy Elxsi, a maker of VAX-compatible computers, in 1985.
+He used Trilogy's remaining seed capital to buy Elxsi, a maker of superminicomputers, in 1985.
 The Trilogy efforts were eventually ended and "became" Elxsi.

 In 1989 Anamartic developed a wafer stack memory based on the technology of Ivor Catt, but the company was unable to ensure a large enough supply of silicon wafers and folded in 1992.